calcit-lang/guidebook/src/features/js-interop.md

   :b 2
 ```

-To create new instance from an object:
+To create new instance from a constructor:

 ```
 new js/Date